spotify/scio/site/src/paradox/Getting-Started.md

 ## Running the Examples

 You can execute the examples locally from SBT.
-By default pipelines will be executed using the [`DirectRunner`](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/runners/direct/DirectRunner.html) and local filesystem will be used for input and output.
+By default pipelines will be executed using the @javadoc[`DirectRunner`](org.apache.beam.runners.direct.DirectRunner) and local filesystem will be used for input and output.
 Take a look at the @github[examples](/scio-examples/src/main/scala/com/spotify/scio/examples) to find out more.

 ```
 neville@localhost scio $ sbt